 Well, you’re in luck.
 Several of the varieties of Girl Scout cookies are in fact vegan!
-Plus, they launched new chocolate-dipped S’mores vegan Girl Scout cookies in 2017.
+Whether you’re more of a chocolate lover or prefer a hint of lemon in your cookies, there’s quite a few to choose from!
 Here’s what to look for when the next Girl Scouts season rolls around.

-- Peanut Butter Patties (only when baked by ABC Bakers—their twins called Tagalongs are not vegan)
+It’s important to note that these cookies are only vegan when baked by ABC Bakers—their twins called Tagalongs are not vegan!

 It’s important to note that there are two different baking companies that produce Girl Scout cookies for different regions—ABC Bakers and Little Brownie Bakers.
 Each uses different ingredient formulas, so be sure to double check the ingredient labels for any cookies you purchase.